Components

 Guidelines

-Make sure that Alert has the same look and feel across all services and products.
+Make sure that alert has the same look and feel across all services and products.
 This component should be recognizable everywhere, so we should not adjust it.

 Text